malmarz/website/content/en/courses/350/poll-proj/part2.md

 ---

 {{% callout note %}}
-The due date for this assignment is <strong>Wednesday, April 9th, 11:59pm</strong>.
+The due date for this assignment is <strong>Monday, Nov 24th, 8:00am</strong>.
 {{% /callout %}}

 ## Assignment Requirements